YeRen123455/Infrared-Small-Target-Detection/README.md

 Dense Nested Attention Network for Infrared Small Target Detection, Boyang Li, Chao Xiao and Longguang Wang, arxiv 2021 [[Paper]](https://arxiv.org/pdf/2106.00487.pdf)

-We propose a dense nested attention network (DNANet) to generate accurate single-frame infrared small target detection and develop an open-sourced infrared small target dataset (namely, NUDT-SIRST) in this paper.
+We propose a dense nested attention network (DNANet) to achieve accurate single-frame infrared small target detection and develop an open-sourced infrared small target dataset (namely, NUDT-SIRST) in this paper.
 Experiments on both public (e.g., NUAA-SIRST, NUST-SIRST) and our self-developed datasets demonstrate the effectiveness of our method.

 >*Our code is implemented in pytorch.
 The default setting is pytorch==1.1.0, python==3.6, CUDA==10.1.
 This code also work well on device with pytorch==1.7.0, python==3.7, CUDA==11.1.